openshift-cloud-functions/demos/README.md

-# demos
+# OpenShift Cloud Functions Demos

-Collection of demos
+A collection of demos for OpenShift Cloud Functions.